Basion-dens interval (BDI)

 What are the typical symptoms associated with abnormal BDI?

-If you indeed have an abnormality of the BDI, then you could experience the following symptoms:
+Patients with an abnormality of the BDI could experience the following symptoms:

 FIGURE 1: CT scan showing the BDI

-BDI measurement can be obtained on MRI, however the measurement is not accurate as MRIs are best for visualizing soft tissues, not bony structures; none-the-less, MRIs can provide a “thumb guide” to roughly assess BDI and other measurements and indicate if CT is suggested for further investigation.
+BDI measurement can be obtained on MRI, however the measurement is not accurate as MRIs are best for visualizing soft tissues, not bony structures; none-the-less, MRIs can provide a “thumb guide” to roughly assess BDI.

 Lateral XRay imaging can also be used for measuring BDI, however, like MRI, the quality of the image is low and the measurement should be used as a preliminary exam to determine if further investigation using CBCT/CT is advised.